Should You Contribute to a Traditional or a Roth IRA for your future?

 There are a few factors you’ll want to consider when making your decision.
 Some of these factors may weigh more heavily in your decision than others, but they are all important to consider.
 Here are some of the factors you’ll want to keep in mind when deciding which type of IRA is right for you:

-• Future tax situation – If you expect to be in a higher tax bracket in the future, a Traditional IRA would be a good choice for you.
-If you expect to be in a lower tax bracket in the future, a Roth IRA would be a good fit for you.
+• Future tax situation – If you expect to be in a higher tax bracket in the future, a Roth IRA would be a good choice for you.
+If you expect to be in a lower tax bracket in the future, a Traditional IRA would be a good fit for you.

 Deciding if you should invest in a Traditional or Roth IRA is an involved and important decision.
 There are many factors such as your income, your tax bracket, your future goals, and your risk tolerance.
 Contact us today for more information.